gregsaun/BearExxa-V2/README.md

 ## Design Goals

-The main goals of the BearExxa V2 is to focus on print quality, reliability, usability, precision, speed and to solve the inconsistent extrusion issue (602 issue).
+The main goals of the BearExxa V2 are to focus on print quality, reliability, usability, precision, speed and to solve the inconsistent extrusion issue (602 issue).

 :arrow_right: [Read the detailed design goals here](doc/design_goals.md)